maxmjn/awsdevops-workshop/README.md

+# Things to remember
+- `docker-compose build` builds image(s) for each service mentioned in `docker-compose.yml`.
+- `docker-compose build --no-cache --pull` or `docker-compose build --no-cache --pull <service name>` builds image(s) without using the locally cached images.
+- `docker-compose run <service name> <command>` brings up the service i.e.container and executes the command and shutsdown.
+- `docker-compose exec <service name> <command>` brings up the service and executes the command.
+Use this for `ssh`, `DB login`
+- `docker-compose up -d` brings up ALL the services in daemon mode
+- `docker-compose up -d <service name>` brings up specific service in daemon mode
+- `docker-compose logs -f <service name>` for specific service's logs

 # docker-compose.yml
 - To build image run `docker-compose build api`.
 This command uses yml file; looks under 'services > api' section and proceeds using 'services > api > build'.
 Then it goes into '/images', builds image using ApiDevDockerfile.
 - To create container run `docker-compose run api lb`.
 This command will build docker image using section 'services > api > build', start a container and execute `lb` loopback cli.